StarBlitz840/StarRobot2024/README.md

-# Pybricks VSCode Template

-This template uses VScode tasks and run configurations to launch the current open Python file on a pybricks hub.
+# StarBlitz Robot 2023-2024

+This repository used for store code, managing versions, allow contributing together for the FLL masterpiece robot challenge
-## Setup
+## Structure

-1. Run `python -m venv .venv` to create a virtual environment
-2. Run `pip install -r requirements.txt` to install the libraries
-3. In `pybrickslaunch.py`, set the `HUB_NAME` variable.

 ## Usage

-1. Open the python file you want to run in the editor
-2. Go to "Run and debug"
-3. Choose "Pybricks: Current File" run configuration
-4. Click the play button
+This repository uses VScode PyBricks template to use VScode tasks and run configurations to launch the current open Python file on a pybricks hub